Get insider access

 2. Best Mirrorless Camera For Video

 The Panasonic LUMIX S5 II is one of the best mirrorless cameras for video work, thanks to high-end video specs like internal 10-bit 4:2:2 color and support for a wide range of recording formats.
-The original Panasonic LUMIX S5 still offers incredible value for its price, so that's a great alternative if you need to save some money, but the S5 II improves upon the formula with a new phase-detection AF system that offers quicker, smoother autofocusing for those that need it.
+The original Panasonic LUMIX S5 still offers incredible value for its price, so it's a great alternative if you need to save some money, but the S5 II improves upon the formula with a new phase-detection AF system that offers quicker and smoother autofocusing for those that need it.

 On top of that, the camera has a fantastic IBIS system, and its full-frame sensor is well-suited to shooting in less controlled lighting situations.
 Alternatives like the Fujifilm X-H2S and Panasonic LUMIX GH6 offer some extra features for even more advanced filmmaking, like internal ProRes codecs, but the S5 II's larger sensor and overall feature set make it a fantastic option for the money.